wpmccormack/e1039-analysis/HitEmbedding/README.md

 * Find a way to auto-balance N of signal events and N of embedding events per file.
 * Check how compact the TTree object (`embedding_data.root`) is.
-    If it is not much different from DST, DST can be used as is, although it is not sure how effectively we can read DST when trying to shuffle the event order.
+    If it is not much different from DST, DST can be used as is, although it is not sure how efficiently we can read DST when trying to shuffle the event order.

 ## Contact